anukool23/Weather-Agent/readme.md

 ## 🐳 Docker Support

-You can run Cool-Agent using Docker:
+You can run Weather Assistant using Docker:

 1. **Build the image:**
    ```bash